ElliotAlexander/IOT-network-analysis-middleware/Readme.md

 This part of the project forms the database and API layer between the backend and the frontend.
 As a part of this, we have two major components:
 - Postgres
 - Postgraphile
+- Adminer

 Postgres is our relational database, while postgraphile is an API wrapper enabling a graphql server to run on top of our database, allowing easy access to both the graphiql playground and Graphql server.

+Adminer is a temporary addition, enabling easy debugging of the database while we're developing.
+It's likely to be removed at somepoint.

 ### How do I run it